Updated: Jul 31

-January 11, 2021, my husband and I traveled to Palo Alto, California's Stanford University Hospital for my brain surgery.
+On January 11, 2021, my husband and I traveled to Palo Alto, California's Stanford University Hospital, for brain surgery.
 One year later, and I can honestly say, it's a bittersweet anniversary for me.
-I remember the almost constant, daily unrelenting pain that forced me to my knees and the sweet fellowship with the Lord in those times.
+I remember the almost constant, daily, unrelenting pain that forced me to my knees and the sweet fellowship with the Lord in those times.
 I don't wish for the pain back.
 I treasure the presence of the Lord in those times.

 The pain associated with the rare brain disease(s) I was afflicted with; Trigeminal and Glossopharyngeal Neuralgia inflicted the worst pain I have ever experienced, but the presence of God was even more powerful in helping me through each and every attack.

 He was with me in the waters.
 They did not overcome me.
 He was with me in the fire and it did not consume me.
 Isaiah 43:2

 He was there through it all.
 Some days I wished for death to come.
 Not because I wanted to die.
 I did not.
 I just wanted the suffering to stop.
 All the while being willing to do whatever was required of me.
 It was torture; had it not been for the Lord, I would've died.
 I learned later that an artery in my brain that is a major supplier of blood to the brain was almost completely blocked from being entangled.
 I also learned I had a widow maker blockage in my heart that had to be stented.
 Literally the affliction of this disease was what God used to save my life.

 The medical profession has named these diseases as the most painful affliction known to man.
 The pain is likened to being burned, stabbed and electrocuted all at the same time.
 Yes, it was that awful.
 Fully medicated with anti-seizures and I still experienced breakthrough pain up to 20 times a day.
 My entire world was turn-upside down, though I persisted in attempting to live my life.